derkomai/debby/README.md

 5. If you are using Ubuntu or at least the Nautilus file browser, ensure that **Edit > Preferences > Behaviour > Executable text files > Run executable text files when they are opened** option is activated.
 6. Open *debby.sh* by clicking on it.
 7. You will be asked for your password.
 Type it and click OK.
-8. Select the tasks you want to perform and click OK.
-Wait for them to complete.
+8. Select the deb package you want to install on your system and click OK.
+Wait for it to complete.
 That's it.